 Many of the surfaces are uneven and the site is a natural Cornish headland, including several cliffs.
 Due to the nature of the site, visually impaired visitors should have assistance.
 The walk from the church of St Materiana along the coastal footpath to Tintagel Castle is a lovely experience.
 The special path is suitable for wheelchairs alike and takes the visitor as far as the Inner Walls of the castle.

-Nearby Castle Beach is one of the safest bathing beaches in Cornwall.
-Merlin’s Cave can be seen at the beach.
-All around the beach and castle is some of the most breath taking scenery to be found anywhere.
+Nearby Castle Beach is a generally safe place to take a dip with Merlin’s Cave visible from the beach.
+All around the beach and castle is some of the most breathtaking scenery to be found anywhere.